 CASPR is committed to advancing evidence-based policymaking for issues concerning the environment and sustainability.
 Our work supports decision-makers and practitioners in a variety of domains and applications, including defence, climate resilience, disaster risk reduction and climate adaptation in the Indo-Pacific.
 Systematic and well-focused evidence-based policy research responds to rapid social and environmental change, which is crucial for good practice.

-Based at Flinders University in South Australia, our group assists government and private sector stakeholders to achieve greater accountability, effectiveness and innovation locally, nationally and globally.
+Based in Adelaide, South Australia, our group assists government and private sector stakeholders to achieve greater accountability, effectiveness and innovation locally, nationally and globally.

 Shani is CASPR's professional and project manager and research assistant.
 She has a diverse background in sustainability practice and teaching, environmental policy, sustainable architecture and permaculture.